BukolaHaruna/E-Commerce-Data-Analysis/README.md

 This query identifies the gender group that purchased the highest total quantity of items.

 -- How many purchases were made in year 2023?
-This query calculates the total quantity of items purchased in the year '23' (2023), extracting the year from the 'Purchase Date' text column.
+This query calculates the total quantity of items purchased in the year '23' (2023), extracting the year from the 'Purchase Date' column.

 -- What was the total purchase amount for each month in 2023?
-This query calculates the total purchase amount for each month within the year '23' (2023), extracting month and year from the 'Purchase Date' text column.
+This query calculates the total purchase amount for each month within the year '23' (2023), extracting month and year from the 'Purchase Date' column.

 -- What was the total purchase amount for each year?
-This query calculates the total purchase amount for every year present in the dataset, extracting the year from the 'Purchase Date' text column.
+This query calculates the total purchase amount for every year present in the dataset, extracting the year from the 'Purchase Date' column.